Ahmed-gamal-elmahdy/FilterIO/README.md

 # FilterIO
-FilterIO is a python based app that demonstrate effect of difrrent filters on grayscale images in spatial domain, frequnecy domain and its histogram.
+FilterIO is a python based app that demonstrate effect of different filters on grayscale images in spatial domain, frequency domain and its histogram